mihailgaberov/auto-complete-component/ questions.md

 }
 ```

 5. What is a fragment and why do we need it?
-Give an example where it
-   might break my app.
+Give an example where it might break my app.

-Fragment is a special wrapper element that we can use in React JSX to group elements without adding any extra DOM nodes to the page and thus polute the DOM with redundant container elements such as

-<div> or <span>.
-It looks like this <></> or <Fragment></Fragment>.
-Since React components must return a single element, using a fragment allows us to return multiple elements from a component without needing to use tags like <div> just to wrap them and satifsy this rule.
+Fragment is a special wrapper element that we can use in React JSX to group elements without adding any extra DOM nodes to the page and thus polute the DOM with redundant container elements such as `<div>` or `<span>`.
+It looks like this `<></>` or `<Fragment></Fragment>`.
+Since React components must return a single element, using a fragment allows us to return multiple elements from a component without needing to use tags like `<div>` just to wrap them and satifsy this rule.

-For example:
-Instead of using this:
+For example, instead of using this:

 ```javascript
 return (